 But I’m being catty:

-It’s actually because of the hundreds, if not thousands, of patients I have worked with, directly or indirectly, who have found stability and improved their quality of life by engaging in harm reduction.
+It’s actually because of the hundreds, if not thousands, of patients I have worked with, directly or indirectly, who have found stability and improved their quality of life by engaging in harm reduction, which includes California Sober.
 And yes, I have seen numerous people achieve 100% abstinence, after allowing the Stages of Change to work in their lives and make an internal decision to leave psychoactive substances behind.
 It happens.
 A lot.
 But it’s not a requirement for respect.

 Come to find out, she was far from the only one.
 Back then, in Northern California, ironically, it was referred to as “marijuana maintenance.”
 And as soon as I found out someone was on marijuana maintenance, I excised them from my life.
 No longer part of my support group, no longer on my phone list, no longer safe to interact with.
 Now, I get it.
 Back then, that was the choice I had to make considering where I was at the time.
 I could not afford to slip into marijuana use, which I still believe caused far more psychological and emotional harm than any other substance that I used.

 Unfortunately, I was not alone in my fanaticism, and over the years I’ve encountered similar intolerance.
 And I’m not talking just one isolated area.
 My meeting experience includes California, Washington state, North Carolina, Virginia, Ohio, Idaho, Montana, and back to California.

 Anything that looks remotely like harm reduction is essentially banned.
 In fact, according to Narcotics Anonymous, anyone on agonist therapy like methadone or buprenorphine isn’t supposed to even speak at meetings, should not be getting keychains, cannot hold service positions, and certainly can’t sponsor people.
 They are welcome to attend, as long as they are seen and not heard.